ThiliC/Information-Security/h1 Should Tero wear a helmet?.md

 - **Assess your work**
   Finally, we should determine whether we’ve done the work.
 Are there records showing a diagram, a threat list, and a control list?

-### Threat Modeling Tools:
+#### Threat Modeling Tools:
 A simple use of a whiteboard is enough to brainstorm ideas and methods to record threats and mitigations.
-But the following tools are used in the CMS modeling team to communicate within the team and record ideas and information:
+But the following tools can be used to communicate within the team and record ideas and information:

 - Mural (for drawing DFD diagrams)
-- CMS Confluence (for recording threats)
 - Zoom (for team collaboration)
 - YouTube (for additional training)
 - OWASP Threat Dragon